tsm9999/GigIndia-Technical-Assignment/README.md

 - Upload audio .wav file
 - Log-mel-spectrogram extraction
 - Split spectrogram using a rolling window
-- Make a prediction using our pre-trained model
+- Make a prediction using a pre-trained model

 # Resources Used